 It’s kind of addicting. 🙂 But aren’t they beautiful?!
 With the labels gone, I can finally see the jams, salsa, spaghetti sauce, strawberry puree, freshly drained coconut water, homemade vinaigrette, pizza sauce, soup, vanilla chips, chocolate chips, coconut flakes, sunflower seeds, pepitas and specialty flours that I keep in there.
 Their food storage capabilities are endless!
 And I haven’t even touched the surface of crafting potential!

 How to Remove Labels from Jars

 - Pour rubbing alcohol into a wide yet shallow container and set your ugly jars with the label facing downward.
 Soak the jars for 5-10 minutes (or even longer, like during nap time or during dinner, etc.)

 - Take out the jar and the label should wipe right off.

 - If it’s a stubborn label (like some of the Smucker’s jams), put it back in the alcohol and let it sit for an hour (or while you’re doing something else) and try to remove it again.

-- If any goo remains after the label is gone, use a scrubbing sponge to scrub it off.
+- If any goo remains after you’ve peeled off the label, use a scrubbing sponge to scrub it off.
 Dipping the sponge into rubbing alcohol makes it practically dissolve on contact.

 - Place jars in the dishwasher and run a cycle (with your other dishes is fine).